 One element that makes the GUS practice different from a regular Underscore is the Facings.

-The Facings will consist of two 5-minute Stands/Small Dances during the 4-hour GUS Practice, that create a spiral that circles the earth 3 times.
+The Facings will consist of two 5-minute Stands/Small Dances (a focus on standing developed by Steve Paxton) during the 4-hour GUS Practice, that create a spiral that circles the earth 3 times.

 The Facings are a way to connect Underscore dancers around the world doing a specific action at the same time.